PCI DSS — Payment Card Industry Data Security Standard

 | Req 12.3 | Maintain an information security policy | Met | Published Information Security Policy at /policies/information-security; reviewed annually.
 PCI-scoped extract in the annual self-assessment. |

 | Req 12.8 | Maintain agreements with service providers; monitor compliance status | Met | Written agreement with Stripe (their Services Agreement + DPA).
-Stripe Attestation of Compliance (AOC) reviewed annually and stored under /policies/sub-processor-compliance. |
+Stripe Attestation of Compliance (AOC) reviewed annually and reviewed against the published list at /legal/sub-processors. |

 | Req 12.10 | Incident response plan | Met | Incident-response procedure at /policies/incident-response covers card-data-related events even though we hold none — sub-processor breach (Stripe) triggers customer notification within 72 hours per the DPA. |